-Starting with Tom-All-Alone’s, my second novel, which was inspired by Bleak House.
+Starting with The Man in Black, my second novel, which was inspired by Bleak House.

 It was the largest city in the world, and the capital of a nation with a huge empire, the most advanced industrial economy in the world, and enormous financial wealth.
 That wealth drew people from all over Britain and all over the world, and in the half century between 1800 and 1850, London’s population more than doubled from under a million to two and a half.
 By 1850 the city we know now was also starting to take shape – Waterloo station had already opened, the Houses of Parliament were under construction, and the ramshackle old city was jostling next to glamorous new developments like Regent Street and Belgravia.
 But there was a price to be paid for all this growth and change, and as usual, that price was paid by the poor.